• 简体中文

 Macosko Article

-The Drop-Seq protocol, originally developed by Macosko et al. in 2015, is a high-throughput method that enables sequencing of mRNA from a large number of cells.
-The power of this technology resides in the fact that during sequencing, researchers can distinguish where the original information came from on a cell-by-cell basis.
-This allows users to make a gene expression map of the cell, or even to distinguish cell populations within a tissue.
-This method relies on droplet microfluidics and library preparation for Next-Gen Sequencing (NGS): droplets allow for rapid and efficient compartmentalization using low reagent volumes, and NGS allows for fast and high-throughput analysis of single-cell gene expression.
+The Drop-Seq protocol, originally developed by Macosko et al. in 2015, is a high throughput method that enables the sequencing of the mRNA from a large number of cells.
+The power of this technology resides in the fact that during sequencing, one can distinguish where the original information came on a cell to cell basis.
+This allows one to make a gene expression map of the cell, or even to distinguish cell populations within a tissue.

-The droplet sequencing relies on pairing one barcoded bead and one cell in a small droplet.
+The Droplet-Sequencing method relies on pairing one barcoded bead and one cell in a small droplet.
 After droplet formation, cell lysis occurs such that the polyadenylated RNA produced exclusively by this cell can specifically be captured on the bead.
-Capturing RNA with a single barcoded bead will allow for reconstitution of the information coming from that cell.
-Next, the mRNA is reverse-transcribed along with the barcode into tagged cDNA, and PCR-amplified.
-Finally, the resulting libraries are sequenced by NGS and analyzed using various bioinformatics tools: cell barcode sequences are identified and transcript sequences are linked to the barcodes mapped to a reference genome.
-All the transcripts linked to one barcode form the gene-expression profile of a single cell.
+Capturing RNA with a single barcoded bead will allow the reconstitution of the information coming from that cell.

 All the reagents are brought to a nozzle where the carrier fluid (oil) will shear the water phase into small droplets at high speeds.